SpencerSewell/DCI-Analysis/README.md

 Finally, we can look at competitions where the total is NULL.
 If the last issue told us anything, any score that is left blank on the DCI website doesn't agree with our webscraper.
 ![alt text](https://github.com/SpencerSewell/Pictures/blob/main/DCIphoto9.png?raw=True)
 After adjusting the scores within these competitions, we are left with clean data that we should now be able to analyze/visualize!

+##Visualizing in PowerBI
+Now we can take a look at some numbers!
+The first page of the dashboard is a general dashboard: it holds interactive elements that allow users to change the date, location, and/or specific individual corps to analyze trends with competitions and make comparisons between different corps.
+The second page of the dashboard is all about averages.
+This showcases two things: The average 12th place score and lowest captions scores and the average 1st place score and caption scores.
+This gives users a general idea of what a corps needs to achieve in terms of captions and total score if they A. want to be a top 12 contendor and B. if they want to be the finalist victor!